pipemg/Targeting-glycolysis-metabolism-DataModels/CORDA_Single_CellLines_Models.md

 + 3 for high confidence reactions that must be included if possible in any way

 The most tedious step here is usaully mapping the confidence for genes or proteins to the distinct reactions.
 Many of the larger models come with gene-reaction rules in the form gene1 and gene2 or (gene3 and gene4) and the individual confidence values have to be mapped from the gene confidence levels.
-Here "and" is evaluated by the minimum confidence and "or" by the maximum confidence.
-The Python package includes a handy function to do this for you automatically in a safe manner.
-For that you will require the gene-reaction rule (Recon 1 and 2 include them in their model for instance) and a dictionary mapping genes/proteins to their confidence values.
-For examples:
-In [1]:

 ### Load the ubiquitin scores of the microarrays